jroesch/dda/resources/report.md

 COMBINATORIAL_BLAS [^combblas]
 Ideas from CombBlas, and quad trees.

+The Combinatorial BLAS is an extensible distributed-memory parallel graph library offering a small but powerful set of linear algebra primitives specifically targeting graph analytics.

 ## Repa

+We originally thought that
+Repa, a Haskell library for parallel arrays, would be the core of our project but we have abandoned it after realizing that Repa's design is centered around dense arrays and would make be awkward to shoehorn sparse arrays into Repa.
+This happens to be the case because Repa is designed around dense arrays and much of its optimizations would not benefit sparse ones without significant changes to the code.

 Repa is an interesting because its novel approach to array representation and stream fusion.
 This technique allows the compiler to fuse loop bodies into single iterations over a structure (in this an array), coupled with their